christinedom/FoodBankConnect/Phase3-IDB.tr.md

 We obtained our domain name from Namecheap.com, where we currently redirect our domain name and its www subdomain to our account on Amazon Web Services' CloudFront hosting service.
 On Namecheap, we also have records for each of the two domains (www and non-www) in order to validate our SSL certificate, which gives our URL HTTPS access instead of HTTP access.
 The hosting of our site occurs on Amazon Web Services where we have an S3 bucket set up for static website hosting, which is handled by CloudFront.
 CloudFront is also the platform we used to obtain our SSL certificate.

-We have a .yml file set up to automatically upload the public subdirectory of our repository upon pushes to the main branch of our GitLab repository.
-The mapping from our public folder to the S3 bucket is one-to-one; their contents are identical.
-To allow for this, we have GitLab listed as an IAM on our AWS account, and we have the relevant keys stored in our GitLab repo's environment variables.
+We have a .yml file set up to automatically upload the build files that React produces upon deployment as well as run our tests.
+We have GitLab listed as an IAM on our AWS account, and we have the relevant keys stored in our GitLab repo's environment variables.
 We also have a Makefile that performs basic operations relating to pushing and pulling from the repository.
-Our .gitignore currently just ignores instances of the Git log text file, but we foresee it being used on a larger scale in future phases.
+Our .gitignore currently just ignores instances of the Git log text file and various temporary debugging files that popped up throughout our development of the site.

-Our deployment, which is quite simple for phase one due to being entirely static, is handled entirely by GitLab's CI pipeline upon pushes to the main branch.
-After the pipeline runs successfully, the public subdomain is uploaded to the S3 bucket, and CloudFront's cache is cleared so that the new files can come into effect immediately.

 ---

 ## 9. Challenges & Solutions

-**Challenge 1:** (Fill in challenge)

-- (Fill in resolution)

-**Challenge 2:** (Fill in challenge)

-- (Fill in resolution)
+**Challenge:** Google's Custom Search API kept returning error codes when the scrapers were run.

+- After doing some research and debugging, we discovered that the issue was that we were making more requests per minute than is allowed by Google's threshold.
+We were well within Google's overall daily limit of 10,000 requests, which added to our confusion since we were seemingly well within the safe range.
+But, after discovering that the issue was the per-minute limit, we added in small sleep's between Google API calls in order to prevent the API from being overloaded.
+We also learned a bit more about how Google API returns its data, which allowed us to reduce redundant calls per instance into just one call that produced all of the necessary results.

 ---

 ## 10. Database and Scraping

+For the database, (Fill in)

+For the web scraping, we predominantly used ProPublica's API as a jumping-off point for more in-depth scraping for each instance.
+We used ProPublica to get the names of all of the foodbanks, programs, and charitable organizations.
+Then, we made use of Google's Custom Search API to query specifically about an individua instance.
+We then used the BeautifulSoup library to parse through a specific instance's website, checking for the existence of the /about and /aboutus subdomains in order to obtain descriptive text.
+Based on certain keywords, we inferred the type of programs, type of organization, urgency of foodbank, etc. and populated the corresponding JSON fields.

 ---

 ## 11. Paging

+(Fill in)

 ---

 ## 12. Filtering and Searching

+(Fill in)